 (SPOILERS AHEAD UNTIL NOTED) In some ways, "Pumpkinhead" is a typical "slasher" horror movie.
 The killer is cruel, strong, and resistant to normal weapons.
 The victims are mostly partying teens/young adults.
 The victims are dispatched because of misdeeds--the killer is motivated by revenge.
 The violence and gore are plentiful, and the body count is fairly high.
 However, there are also some significant differences.
 The avenging killer wasn't wronged itself--it's killing for the wrongs inflicted on someone else.
 Also, the killer, while roughly humanoid, is also monstrous--7.5 feet tall, vaguely insectoid/reptilian, with a tail and clawed "hands."
 Furthermore, the teens actually did something wrong themselves, and are not the descendants or stand ins for say, a 20 year old crime.
 While the teen couples presumably have sexual relationships, none of this is seen.
 There are no gratuitous shower nude scenes, and there are no cliche, the-teenagers-start-having-sex-and-the-killer-sneaks-up-and-murders-them-both scenes.
 Finally, while it is a separate creature, the killer does have a clear link with the person who called it up, Ed Harley.

 One of the obvious themes in "Pumpkinhead" is rich vs. poor.
-The area where it takes places is obviously destitute.
+The area where it takes place is obviously destitute.
 Ed Harley and his son appear to be doing pretty good for their community, but even so they're still struggling, and are lower class.
 Their neighbors, the Wallaces, are a half step above homelessness.
 The entire, multi-generational clan lives in a shanty town, in shacks cobbled together from whatever materials are available.
 Every Wallace is dressed in ragged, old, dirty clothes, and their last bath appears to have happened weeks ago.
 The witch, Haggis, lives even further back in the woods, in a home near a swamp.
 Her hovel is literally being overgrown by the surrounding trees and vines.
 Most of the folks we see don't have electricity nor (presumably) indoor plumbing.
 Contrast this with the visiting young people.
 They're well scrubbed, have clean, new clothes, undamaged vehicles, and can afford luxuries like recreational motorcycles and vacations.
 Even without the tragic death of Billy Harley there's palpable tension between the locals and the visitors.

 Along the same lines, there's rural vs. city.
 Witness the characters' reactions to the traumatic events in the film.
 Ed doesn't bring Billy to a hospital (he probably would have died before they got there, but still), doesn't even notify the local police/sheriff, and buries his son in the local cemetery without informing any authorities.
 He doesn't notify the police, a lawyer, the courts, anything like that.
 Instead, he decides to track down a witch who's even more rural than him, to use a supernatural monster for justice!
 The vacationing kids try to involve the authorities, to no avail.
 Joel disables probably the only phone in the area.
 The survivors are forced to flee on foot, in remote countryside at night.
 The local people are (mostly) completely unhelpful.
 The city folk (or suburbanites?) are completely out of their element.
 A few survive, but by relying mostly on their own wits and inner strength.